What is the Windsor Framework?

 The scheme enables the full repayment of any such duties where the necessary evidence is provided and will be backdated to provide reimbursement for relevant duties from 1 January 2021.
 Duties can be repaid where traders are able to evidence that goods were sold or used in Northern Ireland, moved elsewhere within the United Kingdom, or exported outside of the UK or EU.
 This applies to goods moved since 2021.
 This new scheme came into effect on 30 June 2023 following the introduction of The Customs (Northern Ireland: Repayment And Remission) (Eu Exit) (Amendment) Regulations 2023.
 This is an important part of delivering on the Government’s commitment in the Windsor Framework to support Northern Ireland’s place in the United Kingdom customs territory.

-If you move goods ‘at risk' into Northern Ireland, you may already be able to claim a waiver for customs duty which might otherwise be charged.
+If you move ‘at risk’ goods into Northern Ireland, you may already be able to claim a waiver for customs duty which might otherwise be charged.
 This applies under the existing Customs Duty Waiver Scheme that the Government applies.

 The Windsor Framework establishes a new way to move prepacked retail goods such as food, drink, cut flowers and pet food from Great Britain (England, Scotland and Wales) into Northern Ireland.